Our Operating Agreement Template is included in our Pro and Premium plans. It’s also available for $125 with our starter plan.

 Creating an Operating Agreement for your Indiana LLC can feel overwhelming.
 It can be difficult to be sure you’ve covered all of the necessary topics and hard to determine if your agreement’s boilerplate language is consistent with other LLCs.

 If you’ve never created an Operating Agreement, ZenBusiness can help.
-We have a customizable template to help ensure your Indiana LLC’s Operating Agreement contains all of the required information needed to protect your business.
+We have a operating agreement template to help ensure your Indiana LLC’s Operating Agreement contains all of the required information needed to protect your business.

 No, Indiana does not require LLCs to create an Operating Agreement as a legal document to operate.
 However, the state does recommend having an Operating Agreement on file in case of disputes or issues.
 In addition, some financial institutions might require Operating Agreements to open business accounts.